 But more about that in a minute.
 Here’s why I even thought of it.

 Lady calls me up — can I do anything for her?
-She sells, or some else sells but she sells them for her, or the other way around — anyway, they were these listings on eBay.
-For buttons that were removed from authentic designer clothing.
+She sells, or someone else sells but she sells them for her, or the other way around — anyway, there were these listings on eBay, for buttons that were removed from authentic designer clothing.
 In other words, authentic designer buttons, being sold detached from the clothing they came in with.

 And eBay, it appears, removed these listings, and there ought to be a law!

 There is a law, actually.
 It’s the law of contracts, and, all things being equal (yes, they never are, but let us say it), it’s the law that governs almost everyone’s relationship with eBay, which is a private company.
 Your contract with eBay, as a seller or a buyer, is of course subject to its rules and regulations.
 And just like Mom’s and Dad’s rules and regulations, and those of almost any private party that are not restricted by the criminal law or civil rights concerns, those rules can be whatever the parties agree to.
 Or, in the case of eBay, whatever anyone who wants to play has to agree to, because for most of us, eBay will not negotiate.

 eBay will negotiate with others, however — others who are not like you and me because they are rich , if only (though seldom only) in brand equity.
 These parties have, at least in theory, the ability to upset the nice way it’s going for eBay, litigation-wise, on IP issues such as secondary liability for trademark infringement.